Remember the Maine (cocktail)

 The Remember the Maine is an IBA official cocktail made with rye whiskey, cherry brandy, sweet vermouth, and absinthe.
-The Gentleman’s Companion, by Charles H. Baker, Jr. states that he was encountered the cocktail in Havana, Cuba during the Cuban Revolution of 1933.
+The Gentleman’s Companion, by Charles H. Baker, Jr. states that he encountered the cocktail in Havana, Cuba during the Cuban Revolution of 1933.
 The drink is classified as one of the Unforgettables by the IBA.

 History

 The cocktail was first documented in Charles H. Baker Jr.'s The Gentleman's Companion (1939), where he describes it as a drink he enjoyed in Havana, Cuba, in 1933.
 The name references the phrase "Remember the Maine, to Hell with Spain!"—a rallying cry following the explosion of the USS Maine in Havana Harbor in 1898, an event that contributed to the start of the Spanish–American War.
 In 1935, Old Waldorf Astoria Bar Book wrote about a nearly identical cocktail called McKinley’s Delight (McKinley was also the president during the Maine incident).